Frederick the Great Playing the Flute at Sanssouci

 Frederick the Great Playing the Flute at Sanssouci or The Flute Concert is an 1852 oil on canvas history painting by the German painter Adolph Menzel.
 It depicts Frederick the Great, King of Prussia playing the flute at an evening concert at Sanssouci and is now in the Alte Nationalgalerie in Berlin.

 Menzel was one of the most popular and important Realist painters of the 19th century, and was ennobled as Adolph von Menzel in 1898.
-His works form an important record of life in Prussia at the time, especially the life of Frederick the Great.
+His works form an important record of life in Prussia at the time.
+Several of his paintings and book illustrations are dedicated to the life of Frederick the Great.
 Sanssouci (meaning Free of Care), was Frederick's summer palace at Potsdam, near Berlin.

-The painting depicts a musical soirée at the palace at which a piece of music is being played with King Frederick himself playing the flute center stage.
-In front of him sits his chamber ensemble and to his rear an audience of dignitaries and noble ladies.
+The painting depicts, in a pre-impressionistic, painterly 19th-century style, an 18th-century musical soirée at the palace at which a piece of music is being played with King Frederick himself playing the flute center stage.
+However, the monarch’s features represented in the painting are highly idealized as Menzel avoids showing Frederick with his aquiline nose, although he must have known the death mask of the Prussian king.

+In front of Frederick sits his chamber ensemble and to his rear an audience of dignitaries and noble ladies.
 The focus of the work is not on the music but rather on Frederick and the ambience created by the interior design, the furniture, the chandelier and candlelight and the ladies' elaborate dresses.

 The assembly is made up of some of the leading names of the day, namely: